cfengine/documentation/web-ui/settings.markdown

 * Unreachable host threshold
 * Number of samples used to identify a duplicate identity
 * Log level
-* Customize the user experience with the organization logo

 ## User management ##